TomographicImaging/DigitalVolumeCorrelation/README.md

 The package comes as a [CMake](https://cmake.org) project so you will need CMake (v.>=3) to configure it.
 Additionally you will need a C compiler, `make` (on linux).
 The toolkit comes with an executable `dvc` which may be used directly.
 We provide wrappers for Python.

-1. Clone this repository to a directory, i.e. `CCPi-DVC`,
+1. Clone this repository to a directory, i.e. `DigitalVolumeCorrelation`,
 2. create a build directory.
 3. Issue `cmake` to configure (or `cmake-gui`, or `ccmake`, or `cmake3`).
 Use additional flags to fine tune the configuration.